TsukiSky/Trilobita/readme.md

-# *Trilobita*: A Distributed Graph Computing System
+# *Trilobita*: A Distributed Graph Processing System
 ![logo.png](./docs/graph/logo.png)

 *Trilobita* is a *Pregel-like* distributed graph processing system implemented to handle large-scale graph processing tasks in a distributed environment efficiently.
 This is the 50.041 Distributive System group project.